gradyrobbins/midstone2/README.md

-Here is my Midstone project, a single page application built with React!
+Here is my Midstone project: a modern single page application built with React, that consumes data from a remote, persistent storage system - also known as an API.!

 Here is a link to my proposal; including MVP and ERD.